+The Council also has a shareholding in the equity of the company comprising 10% of the company's 'A' shares and 8.57% of the company's 'B' shares.
 The share capital of the company comprises 1,500 class A shares of £1 each and 70 class B shares of £1 each.
 The A shares are non equity shares which determine voting rights.
 The B shares confer entitlement to profits and losses.